DBC201/Luna/Readme.md

 # LUNA
 [Luna](https://github.com/DBC201/Luna) is a program consisting of different modules and scripts for binance using python-binance library.
-However the modules should work with the right input format which have been documented in the relative folder.
+However the modules should work with the right input format which have been documented in their relative folder.

 ## Dependencies
 - [python-binance](https://github.com/sammchardy/python-binance)